akasenomm/Golf-game/README.md

 # Golf-game
-Golf game made with PyGame in Python
+Golf game as a school project made with PyGame in Python 10.2022-12.2022
-School project 10.2022-12.2022